How to get useful documentation feedback (not comma debates)

 Why vague requests produce surface feedback

-When you ask “can you review this?” without direction, people default to whatever stands out first.
+When you ask “can you review this?” with no direction, reviewers default to whatever stands out first: typos, formatting, word choice.
+Easy to spot, easy to comment on.

 “Review this” could mean: